YOUR DECISIONS AFFECT

 Ashworth Rathbone • 4th Floor

 Formal grievance.
-Complainant: Zara Mensah, Analyst, Wealth Advisory.
-Three years at the firm.
-Alleges a pattern of discriminatory treatment by team lead Marcus Webb — exclusion from client meetings, consistently harsher performance reviews compared to white peers, and a comment at a team social in November about her hair being ‘a lot.’
+Zara Mensah, Analyst, Wealth Advisory.
+Three years in.
+Alleges a pattern by team lead Marcus Webb: meeting exclusion, harsher reviews than white peers, a comment at the November social about her hair being ‘a lot.’

 Nadia Okafor-Williams